Dipeshpal/Jarvis_AI/JarvisAI/README.md

 ## **1. What is Jarvis AI?**

-Jarvis AI is a Python Module which is able to perform task like Chatbot, Assistant etc. It provides base functionality for any assistant application.
-This JarvisAI is built using Tensorflow, Pytorch, Transformers and other opensource libraries and frameworks.
-Well, you can contribute on this project to make it more powerful.
+Jarvis AI is a Python Module that is able to perform tasks like Chatbot, Assistant, etc. It provides base functionality for any assistant application.
+This JarvisAI is built using Tensorflow, Pytorch, Transformers, and other open-source libraries and frameworks.
+Well, you can contribute to this project to make it more powerful.

 * Official Website:  [Click Here](https://jarvisai.in)

 * Official Instagram Page:  [Click Here](https://www.instagram.com/_jarvisai_)